merkle-open/SitecoreBlog/docs/_posts/2024-01-09-exm-campaign-dispatch-queued.md

 ## Situation

-It is how its mostly is - marketing team putted all their efforts together to send out a very important press release to over 8000 receipients at a particular time and date - and during the dispatch - this regular campaign type paused and was set to queued without any information or indicatior about what went wrong to the marketing team.
+It is how its mostly is - marketing team putted all their efforts together to send out a very important press release to over 8000 recipients at a particular time and date - and during the dispatch - this regular campaign type paused and was set to queued without any information or indicator about what went wrong to the marketing team.

 #### Campaign Manager

 ![Campaign Manager](../files/2024/01/09/exm-dispatch-campaign-manager.png "Campaign Manger")

-We saw the status is <b>Queuing</b>, the columns *Sent to*, *Skipped*, *Unprocessed* and *Failed* showed all a 0 so we felt lucky and thougth that was just a hickup maybe because the huge amount of contacts and we resetted the status and why tried to send it out an another time - after some 2 or 3 minutes - same issue again.
+We saw the status is <b>Queuing</b>, the columns *Sent to*, *Skipped*, *Unprocessed* and *Failed* showed all a 0 so we felt lucky and thougth that this was just a hiccup maybe because of the huge amount of contacts and we resetted the status, tried to send it out an another time - after some 2 or 3 minutes - same issue again.

 #### Reporting mail

- Astonishment arose when the customer provided one of the recieved reporting mail:
+Astonishment arose when the customer provided one of the received reporting mail:

 ![Reporting Mail](../files/2024/01/09/exm-dispatch-abort-mail.png "Reporting Mail")

-O man, there are really contacts which already recieved these mailings, but the majority not.
+O man, there are really contacts which already received these mailings, but the majority not.
+So the numbers on the overview within the Campagne Manager are not true in this case.

-This all happend on a Sitecore XP 9.1.1 CM instance, what at the end of this post gets important again.
+This all happened on a Sitecore XP 9.1.1 CM instance, what at the end of this post gets important again.

 ## Troubleshooting